SURYA ADVISORY

 and Mission

-Our purpose is to support and lead key stakeholders that are committed to the Global Sustainable Development Goals (SDGs) and the UN Guiding Principles on Business & Human Rights (UNGPs).
-We do this by using our legal expertise to integrate innovative technical drafting, dialogues and processes for do no harm, equity and positive impact into daily decision making and project level activity.
+We do this by using our legal and development expertise to integrate innovative technical drafting, dialogues and processes for do no harm, equity and positive impact into strategy and decision making.

 LAWYERS HAVE A ROLE TO PLAY

 Lawyers have a role to play in creating, supporting, and leading the development and integration of ethical business and societal outcomes.
-Our unique and non-conventional legal additionality is two-fold.
+Surya Advisory’s unique and non-conventional legal additionality is two-fold.
 First, we consciously choose to provide legal advice to work that is aligned with the SDGs, the UN Guiding Principles on Business & Human Rights and the UN Framework for Climate Change.
 Second, we work as a broad church and are legal supporters to the ecosystem of SMEs, corporates, investors, export credit agencies, development finance institutions, state owned enterprises, governments, developers and associations.
 We also work with NGOs, community associations and curated action research projects housed within leading universities.
 We offer services in sustainable finance, energy, land rights, climate & biodiversity and loss & damage finance.

 SUSTAINABILITY